zhuorantan/TelegramGPT/README.md

 The URL to use for webhook requests.
 It is only used when `--webhook-listen-address` is set.
 If not set, the bot will default to `https://<webhook_listen_address>`.

 Since Telegram requires https for webhook, you need to use a reverse proxy like [Caddy](https://caddyserver.com/) or [Nginx](https://www.nginx.com/) to handle https traffic.

+- `--azure-speech-key`

+Set the Azure Speech API key to enable voice messages.
+If not set, voice messages will be disabled.

+Follow [this guide](https://learn.microsoft.com/en-us/azure/cognitive-services/speech-service/get-started-text-to-speech) to create a Speech resource and get the key.

+- `--azure-speech-region`

+Set the Azure Speech API region.
+Default is `westus`.

 #### Proxy